-Our net tangible book value as of December 31, 2010 was \$10,304,119, or \$0.83 per share of common stock.
+Our net tangible book value as of June 30, 2012 was \$3.5 million, or \$0.21 per share of common stock.
 Net tangible book value per share is calculated by subtracting our total liabilities from our total tangible assets, which is total assets less intangible assets, and dividing this amount by the number of shares of common stock outstanding.
-After giving effect to the sale of our common stock in the aggregate amount of \$15.0 million at an assumed offering price of \$2.516 per share, the last reported sale price of our common stock on The NASDAQ Global Market on May 5, 2011, and after deducting estimated offering commissions and expenses payable by us, our net tangible book value as of December 31, 2010 would have been \$24.6 million, or \$1.337 per share of common stock.
-This represents an immediate increase in the net tangible book value of \$0.507 per share to our existing stockholders and an immediate and substantial dilution in net tangible book value of \$1.179 per share to new investors.
+After giving effect to (i) the issuance of the 363,636 Commitment Shares, (ii) the initial sale of the 606,060 Initial Shares, at a purchase price of \$1.65 per share, and (iii) the sale of 2,261,400 additional shares of common stock (the maximum number of additional Purchase Shares that can be sold so as not to exceed the 19.99% of our outstanding common stock on the date of the Purchase Agreement (the "Exchange Cap")) at an assumed offering price of \$8.40 per share, and after deducting estimated offering commissions and expenses payable by us, our net tangible book value as of June 30, 2012 would have been \$22.4 million, or \$1.22 per share of common stock.
+This represents an immediate increase in the net tangible book value of \$1.01 per share to our existing stockholders and an immediate and substantial dilution in net tangible book value of \$7.18 per share to new investors.
 The following table illustrates this per share dilution: